City of Chelmsford: Composition

-Three of the independent politicians sit together as the "Chelmsford Independents Group".
-The next election is due in 2027.
+Two of the independent politicians sit together as the Chelmsford Independents Group.

 Premises

-The council is based at Chelmsford Civic Centre on Duke Street in Chelmsford.
+The council is based at Chelmsford Civic Centre on Duke Street.
 The building was purpose-built for the former borough council and was opened in 1935.

 Elections

-Since the last full review of boundaries in 2003 the council has comprised 57 councillors elected from 24 wards, with each ward electing one, two or three councillors.
+Since the last full review of boundaries in 2003, the council has comprised 57 councillors elected from 24 wards, with each ward electing one, two or three councillors.
 Elections are held every four years.